 - If you are a teacher hired on or after Sept.
 1, 2017, you must obtain a minimum number of A+ credits in order to earn your salary differential.
 Read more »

 - With professional development courses and/or activities approved by the chancellor.

 - By getting National Board for Professional Teaching Standards certification.

-PLEASE NOTE: Non-degree career and technical education teachers follow a different path for obtaining differentials.
-This chart shows the salary differential eligibility requirements for CTE teachers.
+PLEASE NOTE: Career and technical education (CTE) teachers follow a different path for obtaining differentials.
+Learn more about the salary differential eligibility requirements for CTE teachers.

 Applying for differentials